Are you sitting down right now?

 Note: *A towel or sock may be used to create space between your shoulder blades.

 Benefit: Strengthens the muscles of the upper back and between the shoulder blades.
-This movement also releases the neck, opens the chests and stretches the hamstrings.
+This movement also releases the neck, opens the chest, and stretches the hamstrings.

 Pose #3 – Snake Pose (Sarpasana)